tominardi/vim-config/readme.md

 ## How to use it

-Hello Tom, how are you ?
+Hello Tom, how are you?

-So you want to set up a new environment because you get a lot of money so you buyed a new computer ?
+So you want to set up a new environment because you get a lot of money, so you buy a new computer?
 Lucky you.

-Just git clone this repo on your home directory, in a `.vim` directory :
+Just git clone this repo on your home directory, in a `.vim` directory:

 ```bash
 git clone git@github.com:tominardi/vim-config.git ~/.vim
 ```

-Then create a symlink for the .vimrc file :
+Then create a symlink for the .vimrc file:

 ```bash
 ln -s ~/.vim/vimrc ~/.vimrc
 ```

-Ans install the plugins
+And install the plugins:

 ```bash
 vim +PlugInstall +qall  # Install the plugins